-Under Regulation 123 of the CIL Regulations 2010 (as amended), a Charging Authority is required to provide a Regulation 123 list, which sets those projects or types of infrastructure that it intends to fund through the Levy.
+Under Regulation 123 of the CIL Regulations 2010 (as amended), a Charging Authority is required to provide a Regulation 123 list, which sets out the Charging Authority's spending plans including those projects or types of infrastructure that it intends to fund through the Levy.
+The regulation 123 list will limit the use of planning obligations where there have been five or more obligations in respect of a specific infrastructure or a type of infrastructure entered into on or after 6th April 2014.